ohliveyeah/twitter/README.md

 The following **optional** features are implemented:

-- [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
+- [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
-- [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+- [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
-- [ ] When composing, you should have a countdown in the upper right for the tweet limit.
+- [x] When composing, you should have a countdown in the upper right for the tweet limit.
 - [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - [ ] User can reply to any tweet, and replies should be prefixed with the username and the reply_id should be set when posting the tweet
-- [ ] Links in tweets are clickable
+- [x] Links in tweets are clickable
-- [ ] User can switch between timeline, mentions, or profile view through a tab bar
+- [x] User can switch between timeline, mentions, or profile view through a tab bar
 - [ ] Pulling down the profile page should blur and resize the header image.

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] Users can see other people's timelines on their profile.
+- [x] Autolayout on all pages
+- [x] Users can see all of their mentions
+-

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1.
 2.

 ## Video Walkthrough